-The 2017-2018 program year will be the twelfth year for the City of Allen as a participant in the CDBG program.
+The 2018-2019 program year will be the fourteenth year for the City of Allen as a participant in the CDBG program.
 Previous activities implemented have generally met the goals established in the Consolidated Plan.
-Overall the activities have been very successful and in some cases have exceeded expectations.
+Overall the activities have been very successful and, in some cases, have exceeded expectations.
 Generally, funds are being spent in a timely manner with most funds being spent prior to the end of each program year.
-The one exception has been administration funds the last three years.
-However, as documented in detail in this report, City Staff proposes to reallocate a large portion of those rollover funds to the home-owner occupied rehabilitation program for Plan Year 2017-18.